magicmonty/bash-git-prompt/README.md

 2. If you want to tweak the colors, currently you have to tweak it in the ``gitprompt.sh``
 3. You can define ``prompt_callback`` function to tweak your prompt dynamicly
+4. The current git repo information is obtained by the script `gitstatus.sh` or `gitstatus.py`.
+Both scripts do the same thing.

 ```sh
 function prompt_callback {